caiyuanhao1998/MST/README.md

 - The reconstrcuted HSI will be output into `MST/real/test_code/exp/`

 (3)  Visualization :

+- Put the reconstruted HSI in `MST/visualization/real_results/results` and rename it as "method.mat", e.g., mst_plus_plus.mat.

 - Generate the RGB images of the reconstructed HSI